We Need Your Support!

 Nowadays, you’ll find an abundance of stylish cafés, vegan-friendly restaurants, and high-end bars.

-Even though Koukaki has become Athens’ most touristic neighborhood, if you leave the district’s main streets behind for a while and dive into the smaller alleys you can still see parts of Athens city that will take you on a journey back to the 60s.
+Even though Koukaki has become Athens’ most touristic neighborhood, if you leave the district’s main streets behind for a while and dive into the smaller alleys, you can still see parts of Athens city that will take you on a journey back to the 60s.

 Check some accommodation options in the Koukaki neighborhood on Booking.com

-Syntagma is located in the very heart of Athens and it’s most known for being home to the iconic Constitution Square that lies right in front of the Greek Parliament House.
+Syntagma is located in the very heart of Athens, and it’s most known for being home to the iconic Constitution Square that lies right in front of the Greek Parliament House.

 The latter was formerly a palace and the erstwhile abode of King Otto.

-One of the tourists’ favorite things to do when weather permits is to gather onto Syntagma Square to see the change of guard of the Evzones, the soldiers guarding the building who are dressed in traditional Greek uniforms.
+One of the tourists’ favorite things to do when weather permits is to gather in Syntagma Square to see the change of guard of the Evzones, the soldiers guarding the building who are dressed in traditional Greek uniforms.